larsoyd/ArchLinuxTutorials/mkinitcpio-fix.md

 So this is more than just an annoyance, it is actually a huge problem.
 Due to this issue people become complacant to seeing firmware errors and are thus unaware of which ones are real and which ones are a problem.
 If a firmware issue occurs in the future it might go unnoticed, leading to system failure and potential data loss.
 Ideally the firmware would only give such errors based on a query of the system of some kind, but that is not the case.

-This is one of the few things I would say is a geniune a criticism of mkinitcpio/Arch Linux, an otherwise sane and excellent project (both of them).
-There is just no justification for mkinitcpio spamming this type of completely outdated nonsense every initramfs generation.
-Whatever reason upstream has for this, it will never be justified because end users are confused and it leads to a less secure environment when complacancy sets in.
-"RTFM" is not some magic bullet against spreading harm, and that is what this ends up doing.
-This is why I found it vital to include this separate tutorial despite deciding to remove fallback from my opinionated tutorial.

 ---

 #### 0) Find the module names that warn